blake-armstrong/binding-tutorial-PLUMED/markdown/analysis.md

 Final corrected binding free energy:       9.65 kJ/mol
 ```

-The first section, "Binding Energy", has computed the binding free energy $\Delta G_{PMF}$ as 23.08 kJ/mol using a set of hardcoded boundaries (which can be modified if desired).
+The first section, "Binding Energy", has computed the binding free energy $\Delta G_{PMF}$ as 23.08 kJ/mol using a set of hard-coded boundaries (which can be modified if desired).
 The volume correction free energy $\Delta G_V$ for the unbound region is computed to be -18.06 kJ/mol from an unbound volume of 0.0006497226 nm^3.
-Combining these two give 5.02 kJ/mol.
-This script also writes out the PMF with the unbound region aligned to zero (`aligned_fes.dat`), making comparison with other radiuses later easier.
+Combining these two give a total correction of 5.02 kJ/mol.
+This script also writes out the PMF with the unbound region aligned to zero (`aligned_fes.dat`), making comparison with other radii easier.

 The final correction for the bound volume explored $\Delta G_R$ is usually performed with alchemical free energy perturbation, however, in this simple system we make an analytical estimate, which is presented as 4.62 kJ/mol in the "Bound Correction" section of the output.
 Briefly, the analytical estimate works by fitting a harmonic potential to the minimum produced by the Gaussian and using that to compute an estimate of the unrestrained bound volume using the equation for the volume of a 3D harmonic oscillator in the [theory section](theory.md).
 This fit is written to `fit_harmonic.dat`.
-The volume of the restrained bound volume is then estimated using the equations for the volume of a 2D harmonic oscillator (for the volume in the xy plane) and the volume for a 1D harmonic oscillator (to estimate the height of the restrained cylinder along z using the fit).
+The volume of the restrained bound volume is then estimated using the equations for the area of a 2D harmonic oscillator (for the area in the xy plane) and the length for a 1D harmonic oscillator (to estimate the height of the restrained cylinder along z using the fit).
 The ratio of these two produce a free energy correction very similar to that produced by alchemical methods.
-In the case of radiuses greater than zero, the restrained bound volume is greater than the unrestrained bound volume, resulting in a free energy correction of 0 kJ/mol.
+In the case of radii greater than zero, the restrained bound volume is greater than the unrestrained bound volume, resulting in a free energy correction of 0 kJ/mol for the removal of the cylindrical restraint.

-Combing $\Delta G_{PMF}$, $\Delta G_V$ and $\Delta G_R$ produces a final standardised binding free energy of 9.65 kJ/mol.
-This value (within $k_BT$) should be the same for every radius, given the entire unbound volume is sampled completely.
+Combing $\Delta G_{PMF}$, $\Delta G_V$ and $\Delta G_R$ produces a final standard binding free energy of 9.65 kJ/mol.
+This value should be the same for every radius (to within $k_BT$), given the entire unbound volume is sampled completely.

-Included below is a table of the standardised binding free energies as a function of the radius of the flat-bottom cylindrical harmonic restraint.
+Included below is a table of the standard binding free energies as a function of the radius of the flat-bottom cylindrical harmonic restraint.

 | Radius (nm)   | $\Delta G_{PMF}$ (kJ/mol) | $\Delta G_{V}$ (kJ/mol) | $\Delta G_{R}$ (kJ/mol)  | $\Delta G^{⦵}$ (kJ/mol) |
 | :--------: | :-------: | :--------: | :--------: | :-------: |